 The winner of the Grand Jury Award will receive a $1,500 cash prize.

-The Ruby Tickets are awarded to series that will be picked for direct entry to our partner festivals in Marseille, Los Angeles, Seoul, Rome, Berlin, Rio and Sicily.
+The Ruby Tickets are awarded to series that will be picked for direct entry to our partner festivals in Marseille, Seoul, Rome, Berlin, Rio, Sicily and New Zealand.

 All award winners receive an exclusively designed and handmade trophy.